DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 This information is provided for reference.
 Documentation will be updated when both of these modes are fully tested and configured in DCC-EX EX-CommandStation.

 ***CAUTIONARY NOTE:*** Only one EX-MotorShield8874 should provide power to the underlying motherboard from the DCC power feed!
-The jumper connecting the VIN feed pin from the onboard 7.2V regulator to the Arduino sheild connectors must be cut on one of the stacked shields.
+The jumper connecting the top VIN feed pin from the onboard 7.2V regulator to the Arduino sheild connectors must be cut on one of the stacked shields.
 It is also advisable to cut the ENABLE pin for the onboard regulator as that will turn it off completely as well.
+(See documentation of Power Configuration PCB Jumpers, above!)

 ## Reference